Table of Contents

 View on Amazon.com ➜

-When you’re out on the water, you’re surely going to want to take photos of the aquatic wildlife you come across.
-However, there’s a good chance it gets wet, with all the glaciers, snow, and bodies of water around!
-Thanks to this 100-foot, IPX8-certified waterproof pouch, you won’t have to worry about your phone getting damaged.
-Just focus instead on having a good time!
+When you’re out on the water, you’re surely going to want to take photos of the aquatic wildlife and beautiful scenery you come across.
+However, there’s a good chance it may get wet or dropped in the water (with all the glaciers, snow, and bodies of water around).
+Thanks to this waterproof pouch, you won’t have to worry about your phone getting damaged.
 Not to mention, you can even take photos and videos underwater!

 View on Amazon.com ➜

-You’ll be able to fully relax and have peace of mind knowing all of your important documents are safe with the HERO Neck Wallet.
+You’ll be able to fully relax and have peace of mind knowing all of your important documents are safe with a Neck Wallet.
 This hands-free pouch holds passports, IDs, cards, cash, all models of iPhones, tickets, notes, and more.
-Not only does it hold them safely, it even includes multi-RFID layers which protect credit cards and passports from e-theft.
+Not only does it hold all of your essentials safely, it even includes multi-RFID layers which protect credit cards and passports from e-theft.

 Neck Wallet